 - The customer simultaneously receives and consumes the benefits provided by the Company's performance as the Company performs; or - The Company's performance creates or enhances an asset that the customer controls as the asset is created or enhanced; or - The Company's performance does not create an asset with an alternative use to the Company and the Company has an enforceable right to payment for performance completed to date.

-For performance obligations where one of the above conditions are not met, revenue is recognised at the point in time at which the performance obligation is satisfied.
 The Company is required to assess each of its contracts with customers to determine whether performance obligations are satisfied over time or at a point in time in order to determine the appropriate method of recognising revenue.

 Rental income